alpertunga-bile/prompt-markdown-parser/README.md

   <img src=https://user-images.githubusercontent.com/76731692/234883310-86fceaa3-45b3-4870-83ca-3642b98ccf20.gif alt="animated" />
 </p>

 - Markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 You can easily format your texts with Markdown format.
 Prompts can be difficult to organize.
 So with this GUI based solution you can easily structure your prompts with Markdown file format and get positive and negative prompts as seperate txt files.
+- Now you can create datasets, train your GPT model, evaluate your model and generate prompts.
+GUI is divided into 5 tabs.

 ## Updates
 ### Update Date : 29/04/2023
-- GUI is divided into tabs such as parse, dataset, train, evaluate, generate
+- GUI is divided into tabs such as parse, dataset, train, evaluate, generate.
 - Parse tab has the functionality of the parser which is translating prompts and parsing Markdown files.
 - In the dataset tab, you can create prompt datasets to use in other tabs.
 - In the train tab, you can train your prompt transformer such as GPT2.